 Hit to Lenders

 It may be hard to believe that the experts could be so ill-informed.
 The only other explanation is that the sole purpose of the exercise was to mislead.
-The banks can claim that they are taking a hit when in reality they can exchange bonds currently trading at hefty discounts for debt whose market value will be half in the form of AAA collateral.
+The can claim that they are taking a hit when in reality they can exchange bonds currently trading at hefty discounts for debt whose market value will be half in the form of AAA collateral.
 German parliamentarians can be told that the private sector was forced to “participate” in the Greek rescue when in fact, even after rescheduling maturities, those lenders will still receive a large fraction of their original interest payments.

 This deal should be thrown out.
 In its place, the EU should create a real debt exchange with real haircuts for the banks and a significant reduction in Greece’s debt stock.